 Yes, absolutely.
 Thanks very much, Bill.
 It was a pleasure.
 Thank you.

-Well, that’s it for another episode of the recovery after stroke podcast and thank you for tuning in.
-If you liked this episode of the podcast do leave us a five star review on iTunes as it will help others find the show and could make a real difference to the long term health of people that experience sleep apnea.
+Well, that’s it for another episode of the Recovery after stroke podcast and thank you for tuning in.
+If you liked this episode of the podcast do leave us a five-star review on iTunes as it will help others find the show and could make a real difference to the long-term health of people that experience sleep apnea.
 If you know someone that is currently living with sleep apnea, let them know about this episode by sharing it with them via your Facebook page or your preferred social media.

 So this episode of the transit lounge podcast is brought to you by the website recoveryafterstroke.com.
 It’s where you can find out more about my recovery from three brain hemorrhages and brain surgery where you can make a booking for a Skype coaching session using the online calendar.
 It’s where you can find links to my YouTube channel information on my coaching packages.
 Details of my latest projects.
 Enjoy a lovely day.

 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.
 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.
-You should always seek advice from a qualified health professional before acting on any of the information provided by any of Recovery After Stroke podcast.
+You should always seek advice from a qualified health professional before acting on any of the information provided by any of the Recovery After Stroke podcasts.
 This has been a production of http://recoveryafterstroke.com Check out our page on Facebook and start a conversation by leaving a comment at https://www.instagram.com/recoveryafterstroke/.
 Subscribe to the show on iTunes and check us out on Twitter.

 Learn more about your host here.